lmf04/lmf04.github.io/docs/index.md

 * <span style="color: #2ea760ff;">**Research Assistant, Supervised by Prof. Min Chen from Shandong University**</span>
 <span style="color: #2ea760ff;">* **12/2024-03/2025**</span>

-• Led a full-stack genomic and structural bioinformatics analysis of HMTp210, a hemagglutinin protein from Avibacterium paragallinarum (Apg), and pioneered the first sequence-based serotyping model for Apg using 91 strains from NCBI.
+• Led a full-stack genomic and structural bioinformatics analysis of HMTp210, a hemagglutinin protein from Avibacterium paragallinarum (Apg), and pioneered the sequence-based serotyping model for Apg using 91 strains from NCBI.

 • Constructed a robust serotyping framework integrating phylogenetic tree building (PhyloPhlAn), pan-genome analysis (BPGA + MAFFT), and motif detection (MEME), classifying HMTp210 into 3 major serogroups (A/B/C) and 8 subtypes (A1–C3) based on Region2-specific divergence.